maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 Please read the section on [inputs](Inputs.md) first.

-## model answer ##
+## Model answer ##

 The "model answer" must be supplied in a particular form as a list of `[value, correct(, display)]`.

 * `value` is the value of the teacher's answer
 * `correct` must be either `true` or `false`.
 If it is not `true` then it will be considered to be `false`!
 * (optional) `display` is another cas expression to be displayed in place of `value`.
 Be cautious!
-This can be a string value here, but it will be passed through the CAS if you choose the LaTeX display option below.
+This can be a string value here, but it will be passed through the CAS if you choose the LaTeX display option below.  `display` is only used in constructing the question.
+The STACK will take `value` as the student's answer internally, regardless of what is set here.

 For example

      ta:[[diff(p,x),true],[p,false],[int(p,x),false]]

+Note, that the optional `display` field is *only* used when constructing the choices seen by the student when displaying the question.
+The student's answer will be the `value`, and this value is normally displayed to the student using the validation feedback, i.e. "Your last answer was interpreted as...".
+A fundamental design principal of STACK is that the student's answer should be a mathematical expression, and this input type is no exception.
+In situations where there is a significant difference between the optional `display` and the `value` which would be confusing, the only current option is to turn off validation feedback.
+Afterall, this should not be needed anyway with this input type.
+In the example above when a student is asked to choose the right method the `value` could be an integer and the display is some kind of string.
+In this example the validation feedback would be confusing, since an integer (which might be suffled) has no correspondence to the choices selected.  *This behaviour is a design decision and not a bug!
+It may change in the future if there is sufficient demand, but it requires a significant change in STACK's internals to have parallel "real answer" and "indicated answer".
+Such a change might have other unintended and confusing consequences.*

+## Internals ##

+This input type turns the student' answer into a Maxima list.
+Hence, if you are expecting a single value (e.g. from a select or radio type) and you want an expression in the potential response tree you need to use the following to take the first element of the list.

+    first(ans1)

+This design decision ensures there is no abiguity in the type of object returned.
+Switching from radio to checkboxes will not break a PRT because of mis-matched types.

 ## Extra options ##